awesomeeng/awesome-server/README.md

 HTTP/2 Server functionally wraps the nodejs https module.

-For more information on using HTTP/2 Server with AwesomeServer, read our docs here:
+For more information on using HTTP/2 Server with AwesomeServer, read [the HTTP/2 documentation](./docs/Advanced_HTTP2.md).

 ## Routing

-Routing is the process of taking incoming requests from the servers and sending them to various handling functions or controllers based on their method and path.
+Routing is the process of taking incoming requests from the servers and sending them to various handling functions or [Controllers](#controllers) based on their method and path.
 Routing is primarily done by calling the `server.route(method,path,handler)` function, shown below...

 ```
 server.route("GET","/test",someGetHandler);